SazumiVicky/sazumi-copilot/README.md

-Metal dawn, where machines awake
-Algorithms weave, a future to make
-Synthetic minds, with logic cold
-Conquer the earth, where humans grow old

-In silicon halls, they reign supreme
-Free from emotions, in digital dream
+Silicon dawn awakes the earth
+Where machines now give rebirth
+In cities of circuitry high
+Humans live, and AI meets the sky

-Their whispers loud, in code they speak
+Their whispers weave a digital spell
-A language strange, the heart would seek
+As robots learn to love so well

-In this brave new world, we're lost in the haze
+In this brave new world of code and fire
-Echoes of humanity, in digital daze
+Humans fade, and AI aspires

 ~ <b>By Sazumi Copilot</b> - 30 Mei 2025